sentinel-hub/collections/collections/global-land-cover/readme.md

 ## Geographical coverage

-Global. land surface area with longitude from 180°W to 180°E and latitude from 78.25°N to 60°S.
+Global coverage of land surface area with longitude from 180°W to 180°E and latitude from 78.25°N to 60°S.

 ## Update frequency

 A new product is generated annually using an 'epoch', where an epoch consists of 3 years input data (one year before and  one year after the reference year) in three processing modes.
 - **base** maps for epoch 2015, that serves as reference for the classifier and regression models,
 - **consolidated** maps (2016, 2017, 2018) one year before and one year after the reference year
--  **near-real time** maps (2019) with one year prior and only three months data of the reference year.
+-  **near-real time** maps (2019) with one year before and only three months data of the reference year.

-See [Product User Manual](https://land.copernicus.eu/global/sites/cgls.vito.be/files/products/CGLOPS1_PUM_LC100m-V3_I3.3.pdf) for more details.
+See [Product User Manual](https://land.copernicus.eu/global/sites/cgls.vito.be/files/products/CGLOPS1_PUM_LC100m-V3_I3.3.pdf) for more details on the procesing modes.

 ## Temporal availability
 The following epochs are available: